 The first stop to starting a business is to register the new entity with the Georgia Secretary of State.
 Follow the application instructions on the state website and find your preferred corporate structuring.

 Determine a Location

-Before making a decision on any building leases or purchases verify the properties zoning with the Athens-Clarke County Planning Department (706) 613-3515.
+Before making a decision on any building leases or purchases, verify the property zoning with the Athens-Clarke County Planning Department at (706) 613-3515.
 This will also be necessary in the section below when filing for your Business Occupancy Tax Certificate.

 After you find an operating space for your business you will need to file for your Occupancy Tax Certificate (also referred to as a Business License).
 This allows companies to operate their businesses in Athens.
 This applies to businesses that plan on operating out of a commercial or residential space.
 They are valid for the calendar year in which they are applied and first time applicants receive a prorated rate beginning July 1st.

 Development Procedural Manual

 The Athens-Clarke County Economic Development constructed a manual for companies that wish to develop a plot of land within Athens-Clarke County.
 If interested, please view the following manual here.

 Some spaces are move-in ready and don’t require additional input.
 Others may need some adjustments in order for specific layout needs to be met.
 Our member base holds some of the prominent contractors in the region to help provide the best renovating options.